matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/bridging-asset.md

 The user makes a transaction to the L2 bridge by calling the `withdraw` method.
 The following actions are then being executed:

 - L2 tokens are being burnt.
-- L2 -> L1 message with the information about the withdrawal is being sent.
+- An L2 -> L1 message with the information about the withdrawal is being sent.

 After that, anyone can finalize the withdrawal on the L1 bridge by proving the inclusion of the L2 -> L1 message, and the funds will be sent to the withdrawal recipient.